Tac321/Stewart-Platform/README.md

 1) Open "Stewart_PlatformProcessing.pde"
 2) Run the program
 3) Press the following in sequence "g', 'h', 'j'
-4) Use the bottom two right side sliders to select desired marble positions of the platform, so the controller can maneuver the ball on the platform.
+4) Use the bottom two right side sliders to select desired marble positions on the platform, so the controller can maneuver the ball on the platform.